minhluannguyen/nice-curl-vuln-reporter/README.md

 - `config_path` is optional to allow extending the default VM configuration for the client machine using NixOS configurations.
 If not provided, a default configuration (`vm-configs/client.nix`) will be used if the file exists.

-- `networking` defines the port forwarding configuration for the client VM.
-The client machine only allows outbound forwarding, so it supports `outbound_guest_ports` and `outbound_host_ports` to map the guest ports on the VM to the host ports on host machine.

-The `outbound_guest_address` field is used to specify the host address that the guest will use to connect to the attacker.

-Both port fields accept either:

-- a single integer (e.g. `8080`)
-- a list of integers (e.g. `[8080, 8081]`)

-This will soon be replaced.

 - `application` is enabled when the curl's target is `library` and allows to specify a custom application that uses the vulnerable libcurl component.
   - `file_path` points to the application source code in the `exploit/` directory.
 By default, it takes all the files in the `exploit/client/` directory.